Yes, we rewrite

 It's recommended to put out a minimum viable product to gauge user interest and gather early feedback.
 But I feel our platform is the sum of all tightly interconnected parts and so I can not see what an MVP would look like for us.

-Despite a sticky business model, the rewrite remains a big gamble.
+Despite a somehow sticky business model, the rewrite remains a very big gamble.
 This new platform needs to be the bedrock of our business for years to come.

 My take now